Noga Erez

-Noga Erez (נגה ארז; born 26 December 1989) is an Israeli musician.
+Noga Erez (נגה ארז; born 26 December 1989) is a singer, songwriter and producer known for a mix of electronic pop, hip hop and alternative music.
+She released her debut album Off the Radar in 2017.
+Her third album,The Vandalist, was released on Neon Gold Records/Atlantic Records in 2024.
+She has collaborated and performed with artists including Missy Elliott, Robbie Williams, Armani White, and Florence + the Machine, and appeared at major festivals including Coachella, Lollapalooza, Austin City Limits, and Primavera Sound.

 Early life

-Noga Erez was born on December 26, 1989, in Tel Aviv, Israel, and grew up in the coastal town of Caesarea from the age of six.
+Noga Erez was born on 26 December 1989, in Tel Aviv, Israel, and grew up in the coastal town of Caesarea from the age of six.

 Erez began studying music as a child, learning piano and guitar, and later pursued composition studies at the Jerusalem Academy of Music and Dance.
+She was drafted to the Israel Defense Forces as a musician and served in a military band.

 Career

 2011–2016: Career beginnings

-Early in her career, she was in an indie-folk band, The Secret Sea, before she gravitated towards jazz.
+Early in her career, she was in an indie-folk band, the Secret Sea, before she gravitated towards jazz.
 In 2011 Erez worked on a jazz album, which she almost finished and decided to scrap and move to writing and producing electronic music.